ewmiller/swag/README.md

 # swag
-A Ruby gem for generating [Swagger](http://swagger.io/)-style YAML to describe any API.
+A Ruby gem for generating [Swagger](http://swagger.io/)-style API documentation.

 Current status: under development.
 The latest (published) version of swag can be found on